Edward Bates: Attorney General

+Bates was one of the four main candidates for the Republican Party's 1860 presidential nomination.
+Bates initially received support from Horace Greeley, who later switched to support Abraham Lincoln.
+The next year, after winning the election, Lincoln appointed Bates United States Attorney General, an office Bates held from 1861 until 1864.
+Bates was the first Cabinet member to be appointed from a state or territory west of the Mississippi River.

 There was no Justice Department until 1870.
 Bates had only a small operation, with a staff of six.
 The main function was to generate legal opinions at the request of Lincoln and cabinet members, and handle occasional cases before the Supreme Court.
 The cabinet was full of experienced lawyers who seldom felt the need to ask for his opinions.
 Bates had no authority over the US Attorneys around the country.
 The federal court system was handled by the Interior Department; the Treasury handled claims.
 Most of the opinions turned out by Bates's office were of minor importance.
 Lincoln gave him no special assignments and did not seek his advice on Supreme Court appointments.
 Bates did have a voice on general policy as a cabinet member with a strong political base, but he seldom spoke out.
 At age 68 he was the oldest high-level Lincoln appointee, and from late 1863 was in poor health.

+One key Bates decision involved the question of Black citizenship.
+In the summer of 1862, a ship sailing out of New Jersey had been detained by customs because its captain was African American.
+Ship captains were required to be US citizens, and according to the Dred Scott decision Black Americans were not considered citizens.
+In an opinion published in mid-December, Bates recognized free African Americans as citizens of the United States, contradicting Dred Scott v.
+Sandford.
+When pressed for clarification by Robert Charles Winthrop, Bates confirmed that citizenship rights were the same regardless of race, and that state laws limiting free Black migration and settlement were unconstitutional.

 Bates's tenure as Attorney General generally met with mixed reviews.
 On the one hand, he was important in carrying out some of Lincoln's earlier war policies, including the arbitrary arrest of southern sympathizers and seditious northerners.
 On the other hand, as Lincoln's policies became more radical, Bates became increasingly irrelevant.
 Bates disagreed with Lincoln on emancipation and the recruitment of blacks into the Union Army.
 In 1864, Lincoln nominated Salmon P. Chase to be Chief Justice, an office Bates had wanted.
 Bates then resigned and was succeeded by James Speed, a Kentucky lawyer with Radical Republican views.